danielitogomez/bash/README.md

 # bash-script
-A repository for util bash-script
+A repository for util bash-script.